The final date for accepting recyclables in containers other than the recently-issued toters and bins will be August 28, 2020.

 The Borough is placing a lot of emphasis on recycling right because our country is in the middle of a recycling crisis.

 Because of this, more and more municipalities around the country have cut back on the number of items they will accept for recycling.
 Some have even had to eliminate their recycling programs altogether.
-We are fortunate that here in the Borough, Advanced Disposal has not placed any of these restrictions on our recycling program yet.

 It’s important to keep recycling right and keep contamination to a minimum.